-Our principal stockholders and management own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval.
+Our principal stockholders and management own a significant percentage of our stock and may be able to exert significant control over matters subject to stockholder approval.

-As of August 7, 2018, our executive officers, directors, holders of more than 5% of our capital stock and their respective affiliates beneficially owned approximately 56% of our outstanding capital stock.
-These stockholders have the ability to influence us through their ownership position.
+As of November 6, 2018, our executive officers, directors, holders of more than 5% of our capital stock and their respective affiliates beneficially owned approximately 29.1% of our outstanding capital stock.
+These stockholders may have the ability to influence us through their ownership position.
 These stockholders are able to determine all matters requiring stockholder approval.
-For example, these stockholders are able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.